kubernetes/ingress-nginx/controllers/gce/examples/health_checks/README.md

 # Simple HTTP health check example

-The GCE Ingress controller adopts the readiness probe from the matching endpoints, provided the readiness probe doesn't require HTTPS or special headers.
+The GCE Ingress controller adopts the readiness probe from the matching endpoints, provided the readiness probe doesn't require special headers.

 Create the following app:
 ```console